Leeds close Elland Road ground after police advice

-Leeds United close Elland Road stadium after police advice
+Leeds United close Elland Road stadium following 'security threat'

 Last updated on .From the section Leeds United

+Leeds United have closed their Elland Road stadium "following reports of a security threat to the premises".

+Police say "investigations are currently ongoing to establish the credibility of that threat".

-Leeds United say they have closed their "offices, ticket office, foundation offices and club shop at Elland Road" following police advice.
+Leeds United said their "offices, ticket office, foundation offices and club shop at Elland Road will be closed until further notice on the advice of the police".

-The Premier League club say the move is "until further notice".
+The Premier League club has sent staff home because of the incident.

-"We apologise for any inconvenience and we will inform the public when normal service resumes," said a Leeds United statement.
+"We apologise for any inconvenience and we will inform the public when normal service resumes," Leeds added.

-It is thought the closure is a security-related issue and follows a threat posted on social media.
+It is thought the closure follows a threat posted on social media.

+"Police were called to attend at Elland Road football stadium following reports of a security threat to the premises," said a West Yorkshire Police statement.

 - Latest Leeds United news, analysis and fan views